-There are many cost- and time-saving benefits of cross-docking.
+The best distribution software lets distributors reap the many cost- and time-saving benefits of cross-docking.
 Fundamentally, cross-docking alleviates the need for inventorying and warehousing products.
 When done right, cross-docking:

-- reduces labor costs
+- reduces labor costs,

-- eliminates inventory holding costs
+- eliminates inventory holding costs,

-- frees up working capital and warehouse space
+- frees up working capital and warehouse space,

-- reduces delivery time and transportation cost
+- reduces delivery time and transportation costs,

-- lowers warehouse expense because less square footage is needed
+- lowers warehouse expense because less square footage is needed,

-- fewer ‘touches’ mean less risk of handling damage which translates to fewer returns and happier customers
+- fewer “touches” mean less risk of handling damage which translates to fewer returns and happier customers.

-Simply put, cross docking saves time and money while improving customer satisfaction.
+Simply put, cross-docking saves time and money while improving customer satisfaction.